Bad distributor symptoms and causes

 After all, if the distributor isn’t working, spark plugs can’t receive the power needed to trigger the combustion.
 Your car might also start making odd noises when firing the cylinders, and it also leads to increased gas emissions.
 This could cause you to fail your emissions test, and it’s not the best thing for the environment.

 Well, now you know the crucial role of a distributor in your car for powering the spark plugs with voltage sent from the ignition coil.
 Like in the case of bad spark plugs, you might have problems starting the engine if the distributor fails.
 Besides that, here are some other crucial symptoms of a bad car distributor:

 - Check engine light and poor engine performance

 Another consequence of a bad distributor could be an increase in gas emissions caused by leftover fuel in the combustion chamber.
 If the fuel in the engine doesn’t burn out completely, it will retract through the exhaust pipe and it could ruin the catalytic converter and increase gas emissions.

 Engine misfires or backfires

 For your engine to keep running properly, spark plugs need to maintain a precise firing cycle.
 If the distributor goes bad, chances are that the cycle will be disturbed and a cylinder might be left unfired.
-Misfires are a sign that something is wrong with the combustion cycle, and you’ll feel a jerking motion in the cabin.
+Misfires are a sign that something is wrong with the combustion cycle, and you’ll feel a jerking motion in the cabin or rough idling.

 Misfires can also happen while driving, and it’s an unpleasant sensation behind the wheel.
 If the distributor goes bad, you can also feel the engine backfiring, which is when unburned fuel is left in the cylinder.
 You can feel the backfire in the exhaust pipe and it might trigger black smoke which is bad for the catalytic converter and gas emissions.